 These are the places with the lowest crime rates, good property prices and the best schools

-Life in the British capital is undoubtedly difficult, especially if one wants to move into a nice neighborhood.
-If you have to buy a dwelling in the center of the city, you will need solid money.
+Life in the British capital is undoubtedly difficult, especially if one wants to move into a nice neighbourhood.
+If you have to buy a dwelling in the centre of the city, you will need solid money.
 It turns out, however, that the best place to live in Britain is not London, but Winchester.
 This reveals a Sunday Times rating quoted by The Independent.